UNINETTSigma2/documentation/training/material/2023-spring-best-practices/q_and_a-day2.md

 - Ask questions in the breakout zoom rooms or here in the collaborative documents
 :::

-11. How to run all scripts simultaneuosly?
+11. How to run all scripts simultaneously?
     - to submit all in one go: `for file in *.sh; do sbatch $file; done` (using bash's for-loop to iterate over all files that end with .sh)

 :::info
 __Survey__
 Did you try the exercises? (put an 'o' down)
-Yes, everything worked:oo
+Yes, everything worked: oo
 Yes, but I had problems:
 Still working/waiting:0
 No: